-2.3.1.
-Effect of the Head Group
+3.3.1 Effect of the head group

-All investigated liposomes containing lipids with a phosphoethanolamine (PE) or phosphocholine (PC) as head group were analysed by DLS and any significant differences neither in size nor in zeta potential were found between PE and PC containing liposomes.

-Subsequently, liposomal uptake mechanism and fusion efficiency were analysed.
+All investigated liposomes containing lipids with a phosphoethanolamine as head group (PE) had slightly smaller average size of 147 nm compared to those with a phosphocholine (PC) head group with an average size of 154 nm.
+The average zeta potentials of the same liposomes also slightly differed with, 65 mV and 55 mV of PE and PC containing liposomes, respectively.
+Subsequently, liposomal uptake mechanism and fusion efficiency were analyzed.
 The chemical structure of DOPC as an example for PCs and DOPE for PEs are shown in Figure 6A.
 Liposomes containing these lipids were incubated with CHO cells and liposomal uptakes were visualized by microscopy.
 As shown in Figure 6B, in the case of DOPC a speckled signal of the fluorescent BODIPY FL-DHPE was detected.
 This clearly indicated endocytic cellular uptake.
 In contrast, a homogenous green fluorescent signal was observed in the plasma membrane of CHO cells when liposomes contained DOPE as neutral lipid.
 This fluorescent pattern proved membrane fusion between liposomes and cell membranes.
 Additional flow cytometry analyses revealed much higher fusion efficiency in the case of liposomes containing DOPE (87%, s.d.
 8%) compared to those with DOPC (7%, s.d.
 3%).
 Similar trends were noticed for all PCs and PEs tested (Table 2 and Figure 7) as well as for sphingolipids with small (ceramide) and large (sphingomyeline) head groups (Figure S3).